thedevdojo/static/README.md

 <p><img src="https://raw.githubusercontent.com/thedevdojo/static/main/art/github-static-cover.png" alt="github cover" /></p>

-A static site gernator you're going to love.
+A static site generator you're going to love.
 No more complicated configurations, bloated javascript frameworks, or feeling like you got kicked in the face by a horse!

 - Static is **easy**.
 - HTML is **easy**.